 One landowner who is an enthusiastic supporter of the stewardship community is Dan Liddle.
 Dan Liddle began his career in land management with Public Lands and then worked as a teacher for over 30 years.
-He and his wife Harriet now live on a farm west of Wetaskiwin and work to sustainably manage their small cattle herd.
+He and his wife Harriet now live on a farm west of Wetaskiwin and work to sustainably manage their small cattle herd within the Battle River watershed.